 Since our founding in 2009, the Clean Coalition has had significant impact shaping policies and programs that enable the deployment of local renewable energy to address climate change and secure economic, environmental, and resilience benefits for communities.
 Through cutting-edge programs, policies, and initiatives, we have helped bring nearly 3 gigawatts of clean local energy online to provide peak power to nearly two million American homes.

 Through our work, we have:

-- Designed and implemented utility programs across the U.S., from California to Indiana to Vermont, bringing hundreds of megawatts (MW) of local renewable energy online.
+- Designed and implemented utility programs across the United States, from California to Indiana to Vermont, bringing hundreds of megawatts (MW) of local renewable energy online.

 - Established precedent-setting interconnection policy in California, which was adopted by federal energy regulators as a new national standard, making it quicker and cheaper to connect clean local energy projects to the grid.

-- Led the creation of California’s innovative Distribution Resources Planning proceeding, which requires the state’s largest utilities to proactively plan for — and deploy — distributed energy resources, such as local renewables and energy storage.
+- Led the creation of California’s innovative Distribution Resources Planning proceeding, which requires the state’s largest utilities to proactively plan for — and deploy — distributed energy resources (DER), such as local renewables and energy storage.

 - Shaped New York’s Reforming the Energy Vision proceeding and received one of the first five NY Prize Community Microgrid Competition grants for our Long Island Community Microgrid Project.